memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 A string's value as a token can be useful, e.g., when using the token to form a `C` variable or code.
 It is very rarely used, though (in case you're curious, try looking for `DT_INST_STRING_TOKEN` in the Zephyr repository).

-Again, no macros are generated in case the property does not exist in the devicetree.
+Again, no macros are generated in case the property does not exist in the Devicetree.

 #### `string-array`